shelan/algo-playground/README.md

-This is some random stuff tried out for Hacker Rank and Euler projects
+This is some random python stuff tried out for Hacker Rank and Euler projects.